Altercasting: Assumptions and key differences

 When someone tends to be needy, another person is forced to be generous and caring.

-When a group of kids is in chaos, one of them is forced to assume the role of a leader.
+When a group of children is in chaos, one of them is forced to assume the role of a leader.

 Dimensions

 There are six processes that can be combined to create a successful altercasting, under both subgroups.
-The ego in each tactic is the individual induced into manipulation, while the alter is the idea/ role one wants to enforce.
+The ego in each tactic is the individual induced into manipulation, while the alter is the idea/role one wants to enforce.